parabuzzle/mikeheijmans.com/blog_posts/2025-03-19-nextjs-based-blog.md

 If you're using the "NextJS" way, you wouldn't use frontmatter for metadata.
 You would export your metadata in your mdx file.

-There are some plugins for frontmatter and there information in the NextJS [docs](https://nextjs.org/docs/app/building-your-application/configuring/mdx#frontmatter).
+There are some plugins for frontmatter, and the information is well documented in the NextJS [docs](https://nextjs.org/docs/app/building-your-application/configuring/mdx#frontmatter).

 Most of these solutions don't work when dynamically loading, which we'll talk about later.

 The reason I want to support frontmatter is because all of blog posts have frontmatter already!
-If you're porting a Jekyll site to NextJS, you'll find that frontmatter is pretty important.
+If you're porting a Jekyll site to NextJS, you'll find that frontmatter is probably pretty important.

 ## Get Content from the Filesystem